YipYuXin/computing-work/Mr Ong.md

 That is how genius he is.
 And outstanding.
 And amazing.
-Isn't that the best a teacher can get?
+Isn't that the best a teacher can be?
 :)